MTV Aitio

-MTV Aitio is a Scandinavian premium television channel owned by MTV Oy showing movies and TV shows.
+MTV Aitio is a Finnish pay television channel owned by MTV Oy showing movies and TV shows.
 It is the flagship movie channel of the MTV Katsomo+ package.

 History

 The channel started out as Canal+ Film 1 on 1 May 2004 and replaced the channel Canal+ Gul.
 From September 2005 the channel was known as Canal+ Film, but the numeral was added again in November 2006.
 On 1 November 2007 the channel became Canal+ First as part of a major reorganisation of the Canal+ movie channels.
 On 14 August 2023, C More First rebranded its name to MTV Aitio.